pcmagic/OLMo_AI4S/README.md

   </a>
 </p>

+This is a fork from official version https://github.com/allenai/OLMo.

 OLMo is a repository for training and using AI2's state-of-the-art open language models.
 It is built by scientists, for scientists.